 Governing bodies and proprietors (in Part two, unless otherwise stated, includes management committees) must ensure that they comply with their duties under legislation.
 They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are always effective and comply with the law.
+In order to fulfil this responsibility, governors and trustees should receive appropriate child protection and safeguarding training at induction, and then at regular intervals.
+This training will ensure that they have the knowledge to ensure and assure that policies and procedures are effective.

-The responsibility of governing bodies (Local Stakeholder Boards), proprietors and management committees include:
+The responsibility of governing bodies (Local Stakeholder Boards and Primary Advocates), proprietors and management committees include: